fataelislami/Beeoskop-Online-Booking-Seat/README.md

 # Beeoskop - Online ticketing

-Beeoskop is a website for handle book ticket online and enables user to see movie list in every cinema on their region
+Beeoskop is a website for studios booking seat,provide ticket with online transaction and enables user to see movie list in every cinema on their region

+this project especially for my final exam.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.